greyhoundforty/ibm-tf-transient/README.md

-# ibm-tf-transient-ubuntu
+# ibm-vm-compute-module
-Terraform module for Ubuntu transient instances on IBM Cloud
+Terraform module for working with IBM Cloud compute instances